yuo-ki/interview-code-test/task1/README.md

 ### Bug1
 Cannot read properties of undefined (reading 'taskName')
 ### Solution
-Add a statement in code：app.use(express.json())
+Add a statement in code：`app.use(express.json())`

 ### Bug2
-Task addition failed: TypeError [ERR_INVALID_ARG_TYPE]: The "data" argument must be of type string or an instance of Buffer, TypedArray, or DataView.
-Received an instance of Task.
+Task addition failed: `TypeError [ERR_INVALID_ARG_TYPE]: The "data" argument must be of type string or an instance of Buffer, TypedArray, or DataView.
+Received an instance of Task.`
 ### Solution
-Convert parameter format of file processing method passed into the fs module.
+Convert parameter format of file processing method passed into the `fs` module.

 ## Areas to be optimized
 - Considering time, when implementing user authentication, the username and password are hardcoded in the code.